mariel-pettee/choreography/README.md

 'I didn’t want to imitate anybody.
 Any movement I knew, I didn’t want to use.' – Pina Bausch

 Paper: https://arxiv.org/abs/1907.05297

-Mariel Pettee, Chase Shimmin, Douglas Duhaime, and Ilya Vidrin.
-Beyond Imitation: Generative and Variational Choreography via Machine Learning.
+Mariel Pettee, Chase Shimmin, Douglas Duhaime, and Ilya Vidrin. *Beyond Imitation: Generative and Variational Choreography via Machine Learning*.
 Proceedings of the 10th International Conference on Computational Creativity.
 (2019).

 ### Getting started:
 I like to work within Conda environments to manage package dependencies.
 To download Conda (Miniconda is sufficient) for your particular system, and for Python 3, check out: https://docs.conda.io/en/latest/miniconda.html